Press "Enter" to skip to content

 These fake job listings make the company look like it’s growing.
 A growing company equals a profiting company.
 Ghost listings have the additional benefit of signaling to investors that the company is doing better than it actually is.
 This allows them to get more funding at their applicant’s expense.

-A Shift in Standards
+A shift in standards

 The constant cycle of applying and waiting is exhausting.
 The bottom line is that companies want to save money.
 Whether that comes in the form of reducing training, understaffing, or having low pay and benefits, it hinders job searchers all the same.
 People argue that everybody’s hiring.
 Maybe that’s what it looks like on paper, but we’re still not recovered from when the job market plummeted during COVID-19.
 Going back to the way it was before is simply not an option.
 Hiring managers are living in the past with outdated practices and standards for employment.